ibm-cloud-docs/cloud-object-storage/object-lock.md

 Objects locked and stored with a retention period cannot be deleted until retention period expires and any associated legal hold is removed.
 {:important}

+Locking objects with a Governance Mode is not supported.
+{:note}

 ## Getting started with Object Lock
 {: #ol-gs}